jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 ##### Buffer Map Cheating Scenarios

 Other disruptions can be used to attack the KAD P2P network, which is Kademlia based.
-This can be done by flooding peer index tables that are close to the victim node with false information, in a process that is a simple variant of a taLEA (Topo)
+This can be done by flooding peer index tables that are close to the victim node with false information, in a process that is a simple variant of a taLEA (Topology Aware Localised Eclipse Attack).

+KAD network crawlers can be introduced to monitor network status and detect malicious peers during LEAs.
+This however results in large amounts of overhead, if each peer uses a mechanism to detect such malicious nodes - such that the approach becomes impractical as the size of the overlay network increases.

+Divergent lookups have been proposed as an alternate mitigation of taLEAs; this is done where disjoint path lookups avoid searching the proximity of a destination peer, in order to skip wasting queries on malicious peers under the assumption that a taLEA is in progress.

+##### Routing Scenarios

+Migitation mechanisms consider assigning multiple paths for each lookup, by using disjoint paths - this causes high message overhead, however.

+Alternative options involve using cryptographic schemes to protect paths - but P2P, being designed around decentralised coord
 ### Summarization of Attack Types

 | Attack | Availability | Integrity | Confidentiality | Functionality |